 Fast forward to the end of the day I’m home in the house with the kids at around 5.45pm.
 To get my EIGHT hours (did I tell you to count them already?)
 I have four hours to fill before I sleep.
 Filling them isn’t a problem AT ALL.

 So I make dinner, eat it, clean up after it, bring a child (or children) to training, get home, make post-training snack.

 Then it’s time to say hello to my husband before we cajole children to shower, clean teeth and get dressed for bed while we fold and put away clothes and get swimming/football gear sorted.
 A short school-day debrief (essential, and the later it is the more facts will be shared) prayers and stories follow.

 When they are all settled we set about getting the lunches made, and plan to watch the news.
 There are always jobs like signing a note from school or looking for a shinguard/swimming hat/drink bottle and inevitably we hit the “live pause” button and watch the news on delay.

-The jobs aren’t done yet though so we assemble lunches and snacks and hit the “live Pause” button on the news.
-Around our bums hit the couch.
+We assemble lunches and snacks while the news stays paused.
+Around 9.20pm ish our bums hit the couch.
 We watch the news.
-It ends around .
+It ends around 9.45pm.

 And to get my eight hours to let me live longer I need to go to bed now.
 The likelihood of me sleeping now is pretty slim though, I haven’t wound down at all.
 I’m too tired to exercise, another thing I need to fit in to stay alive, so my lunch hour when I take it needs to provide me with that.